 I never expected to breastfeed my daughter past a year.
 My eldest son weaned at 13 months.
 My second son weaned himself at 10 months old.
 But my daughter appeared to be in for the long haul.
 I was a stay-at-home-mom with 24/7 nursing access.
 And with 3 other kids in the house, it was often easier to just “give in” and nurse her rather than deal with the fussing.
 Let me say that in my experience weaning a toddler takes a bit more pre-planning to stop than when your baby is younger.
 But I finally weaned my toddler and these are seven “tricks” I used to finally stop.

 Weaning a Toddler – It’s Different for Every Family

-I’m going to share what worked for my daughter and I. This is what happened during the weaning process for us and obviously may or may not work for you.
+I’m going to share what worked for my daughter and me.
+This is what happened during the weaning process for us.
+Obviously this may or may not work for you.
 I know that when I was attempting to start weaning, I had a hard time finding information online.
 I’m hoping that these ideas might help you a little along the way.

 Nursing a Toddler?
 Expect Flack from Both Sides